iremsvn/ui_spec/ui_spec.md

 ### Right Sub-Area

 When the page has first opened the container on the right side should not be shown by default.
 It should be available to the user when the user clicks on the “New User Button” in the “Area 1”.
 After the user confirms the new user by clicking “Save User Button” this container should disappear from the screen, it should be invisible.
 This right container’s visibility will depend on the user’s actions.
-The sub-right sub-container includes two components that are column aligned.
+The right sub-container includes two components that are column aligned.

 #### New User Title